 Once you get into the flow, try to stretch your focus for as long as possible.
 Don’t fall prey to temptations; keep your eyes fixed on tasks at hand and work your way up to longer flow intervals.
 This may take a while if you’re used to switching between tasks, but it’ll be effort and time well-spent in the long run, as your work productivity will begin to climb with regular daily practice.

-Don’t let your career slip from the right and speedy track: practice flow optimization every day and professional success will not fall short.
+Practice flow optimization every day and professional success will not fall short.
 Tap into the flow, and watch it transform your work experience from drudgery into peak productivity and happiness.
-After all, your professional nirvana is no less important than short-term output, so do yourself a huge favor and get flow to work in the office at least half as hard as you.
-You’re welcome.